dgreif/ring/packages/homebridge-ring/README.md

 HomeKit with a snapshot from the camera

 If you are having issues with your cameras in the Home app, please see the [Camera Troubleshooting Wiki](https://github.com/dgreif/ring/wiki/Camera-Troubleshooting)

+If you are having issues with Notifications, please see the [Notification Troubleshooting Wiki](https://github.com/dgreif/ring/wiki/Notification-Troubleshooting)

 Note: Although homebridge has support for HomeKit Secure Video (HKSV), I will not be adding it to this plugin.
 Please see [this issue](https://github.com/dgreif/ring/issues/860#issuecomment-1021584211) for more details.